danielahyano/iris-hep.github.io/_codas-hep-students/2025/danielahyano.md

 Data Science, ROOT.

 ## A problem I'm grappling with:
-Optimization of data processing and how to effectively deal with separating noise and background.
+Optimization of data processing and how to effectively deal with separating signal and background.

 ## I've got my eyes on:
 Machine learning applications.